codepks/LearningConcurrency/README.md

 ## Shared Futures

 A std::shared_future works the same way, except it is copyable.
-Which means that multiple threads are allowed to wait for the same shared state.
+Which means that multiple threads are allowed to wait for the same shared state. <br>
+They are introduced more likely because of the issue of return value with ```std::thread```

 ## Promises